Sycamorers/SDrAwberry/README.md

 - The ICP merge assumes **yaw-only rotation** around the Y-axis (up).
 If your robot deviates from a straight line or has significant roll/pitch, you may need the more general SE(3) options in `icp_pointcloud_merge_batch_v8_se3.py` or a different registration strategy.

+- When using `icp_ploting`, ensure `matplotlib` and `seaborn` are installed; the script will create an `ICP_out/` directory if it does not exist and save both the CSV log and the PNG plot there.

 - Color-based thresholds in `pcd_cluster_v1.py` are tuned for a particular imaging setup.
   You will likely need to adjust HSV ranges and DBSCAN parameters for different cameras, lighting, or cultivars.